sondrebjarkum/technical-case-2024/README.md

 yarn dev
 ```

-Your task is to implement the dashboard page, which should display a dashboard
+Your task is to implement the dashboard page (`frontend/pages/dashboard/index.tsx`),
-made up of data fetched from the backend (layout and design is completely up to
+which should display a dashboard made up of data fetched from the backend.
+You may choose what data to fetch and how to display it.
+You are also free to
+add other dummy data to the database if you see fit.
-you, but don't spend too much time on it).
+Layout and design is completely up to you, but don't spend too much time on it.

-Besides the UI, you will need to implement a route in the backend that returns
+Besides the UI, you will need fetch data from the backend dummy database.
+Implement a route in the backend that returns
 the data for the dashboard.
-The router (or controller) should validate the
+The route should validate the
 request, get the data from the dummy database, and return the data to the
 frontend client.